 Working with an independent 3PL partner is the exact opposite.
 A typical 3PL is staffed with dedicated customer service representatives located mere steps from the actual distribution floor, where your products sit.
 Agents who know about you and your business and understand what makes them tick.
 You will likely develop a close working relationship with your customer service rep and they will become your advocate within your 3PL’s distribution center.

 Fulfillment By Amazon is an incredibly efficient operating model, but may not be the best choice for your business needs as covered in this article.
 The challenges with FBA are obvious to most all who use the program now and even those who are considering it.
 Because of Amazon’s omni-presence and virtual reach, many feel they need Amazon FBA for obvious reasons.
 In reality, the decision is not black and white.
 You will need to determine the right solution for your growing brand — one that gives you reach and flexibility, while doing it cost effectively.
-An alternative worth investigating is Amazon’s Seller Fulfilled Prime (SFP) program which gives you the same access to Prime Members, but more flexibility to scale and reduce operational costs.
+As previously mentioned, the Amazon’s Seller Fulfilled Prime (SFP) program gives you the same access to Amazon Prime Members, but more flexibility to scale and reduce operational costs.
 Also, you can read our overview of the advantages and disadvantages of all Amazon fulfillment options: FBA, SFP, and MFN.
 Don’t feel trapped thinking that Amazon is the end all be all 3PL solution.

 You can also check out How a 3PL supports your Amazon business (infographic below!)